-Accelerating health technologies with incentive design
+Accelerating health technologies (AHT)

-health technologY for covid-19
+health technologY for COVID-19 and future pandemics

 We are grateful to many individuals and organizations who have given their time and expertise to inform our work.
 In particular, we thank Keystone Strategy, Whit Athey, Ph.D. (independent consultant, formerly Food and Drug Administration), Lisa Danzig, M.D. (independent consultant, formerly in senior leadership positions within the vaccines and diagnostics industry), and Mary Wu (independent consultant, formerly in leadership positions in vaccines and diagnostics industry).